 PERSONAL NOTE:

-Her personal struggles, cultural influences, raising her own children (now in their 20's), combined with her professional background, has provided Lisa with a realistic perspective into the pressures and complications of life.
+Her personal struggles, strong cultural influences, understanding her own roots and surviving sociopathic/narcissistic relationships, raising her own children, combined with her professional background, has provided Lisa with a broad and realistic perspective into the pressures and complexities of life and relationships.
 It is her goal and mission to support her clients so that they can express themselves freely, gain an integrated sense of self, develop healthy relationships and overcome obstacles to make room for happiness and success.

-Lisa is first generation in her family.
-Her parents were born and raised in Marsala, Sicily.
-She grew up with her Italian-speaking parents, younger brother Giuseppe, Nonna and Nonno, Zie and had large family gatherings in her finished basement.
-She speaks two dialects (Sicilian and Italian) and tries to visit her relatives in Italy every few years.
-Before starting her career as a therapist, Lisa was a hip-hop dance choreographer, back-stage /theater prop artist and nail technician.o
+Lisa is first generation of two immigrant parents, who were born and raised in Marsala, Sicily.
+She and her younger brother Giuseppe enjoyed large family gatherings with her nonna and nonno, zie and cugini in the finished basement.
+She speaks two dialects (Sicilian and Italian) and tries to visit her relatives in Sicily every few years.
+Before starting her career as a therapist, Lisa was a hip-hop dance choreographer, stage/theater prop artist and nail technician.
+(So if you happen to break a nail during session, don’t worry Lisa has you covered).
+In 2020, Lisa became a Nonna and now takes every opportunity to enjoy this profoundly magical blessing.